digital-asset/daml/docs/source/getting-started/index.rst

 **Disclaimer:** This guide is being actively developed.
 Expect major changes to the tutorial text and minor changes to the template application.

-The goal of this tutorial is to get you up and running with full-stack, DAML-driven app development.
-We will provide you with the template for a miniature social networking app, get you writing your first end-to-end feature and finally deploy your new app to a persistent ledger.
+The goal of this tutorial is to get you up and running with full-stack DAML development.
+We will guide you through an example social networking app, get you writing your first feature from DAML model to UI, and finally deploy the app to a persistent ledger.

 By the end of the tutorial, you should have an idea of what DAML contracts and ledgers are, how the UI interacts with them, and how you might solve a potential use case with a DAML solution.
 We do not aim to give a comprehensive guide to all DAML concepts and tools; for that, see the later sections of the documentation.
 With that, let's get started!